mehedimi/wp-query-builder/README.md

 # WP Query Builder

-WP Query Builder is package for developers which can simplify your query writing experience in WordPress.
+WP Query Builder is package for developers, which can simplify query writing experience in WordPress.

 ## Installation
 ```shell